So you’ve decided to take the leap and set up as self-employed? Congratulations – you’re at the beginning of an exciting journey.

 How to register as self-employed with HMRC – step by step

-We’ll take you through the process in depth, but here’s a quick overview of how to register:
+We’ll take you through the process in depth, but here’s a quick overview of how to register as self-employed:

 - Check your work counts as self-employment using the Employment Status Indicator

-- Await your details, which will arrive by post
+- Wait for your details, which will arrive by post

 - Complete your registration using your Government Gateway details, as well as information about your business, like trading name and contact details